-The VPA periodically receives funds from the federal government.
+The VPA periodically receives funds from the federal government, primarily in the form of port security grants.
 The grant funding is used to fund capital equipment and construction to enhance security on the Ports of Virginia.

 The VPA also periodically receives pass-through appropriation from the Commonwealth for specific capital projects.
 These projects are normally maritime or transportation related, and benefits other entities outside of the VPA, as well as the VPA.